 Not included in the scope of BS 5385-1: 2018 are Natural Stone Slabs i.e. stone which is more than 12mm thick, Agglomerate stone, Metal, plastic resin, mirror or glass tiles of a similar construction.For these products it is recommended to always refer to the manufacturer of these products for further advice.

 “The new Standard contains a number of important changes which everybody needs to be aware of, affecting both product usage and the quality of installation,” says Brian Newell.
 “The TTA is therefore planning to organise technical seminars in the coming months at which all these changes will be fully presented and discussed.
 More information on these events will be available in due course.”

 I’m truly passionate about my work.
-While I enjoy all aspects of my job, I think my favorite stage of a project is seeing the final results.
-A keen traveler, you'll always find me coming from or going to the next place!
+While I enjoy all aspects of my job, I think my favourite stage of a project is seeing the final results.
+A keen traveller, you'll always find me coming from or going to the next place!